CaraGP/TrayTechTest/NOTES.md

 # Known Issues

-## Suite tends to fail when loading up (Major)
+## Suite tends to fail when loading up, if max instances is set to more than 1 (Major)

 When finishing up the implementation of the tests required to cover the requested E2E user journey, the suite started to frequently break.
 I wasn't able to work out the cause at the time, and initially it seemed that just changing the default waitforTimeout from 10secs to 30secs "fixed" the issue; but that however has proven not to be the case.
 I feared trying to delve into the issue would lead to a dark rabbit hole, so chose to continue with clean up/fixing more minor/scenario issues.

+Having changed the max instances to 1 seems to have mitigated this issue for now.
+It also only affected the full suite run.
+Individual test runs seem unaffected.

-## Copy of error I received when the suite failed, for reference:
+_Copy of error I received when the suite failed, for reference:_

 > Execution of 5 spec files started at 2020-07-20T13:51:43.020Z